atosorigin/bullsequana-edge-system-management/ansible/readme.md

 ### check proxy configuration

-By default, the following proxy environment variables are copied in AWX context :
+By default, the following proxy environment variables are copied in AWX docker context :
 - HTTP_PROXY
 - HTTPS_PROXY
 - NO_PROXY